e-kwsm/abinit/doc/guide/respfn.md

-The user should note that for bands with very small occupancy in the metallic case as well as unoccupied bands for insulators, the ground state run preceeding response function runs will not necessarily converge these wavefunctions using usual ground-state tests such as [[toldfe]] or (better) [[tolvrs]].
+The user should note that for bands with very small occupancy in the metallic case as well as unoccupied bands for insulators, the ground state run preceding response function runs will not necessarily converge these wavefunctions using usual ground-state tests such as [[toldfe]] or (better) [[tolvrs]].
 To be sure that inaccuracies are not introduced into the response function calculation by poorly converged unoccupied bands, a separate run